Configure Azure AD Connect for Teams and Skype for Business

 Whether you have one on-premises Active Directory forest or multiple forests, Azure AD Connect can be used in a variety of supported topologies, as described in Topologies for Azure AD Connect.
 From the perspective of Skype for Business Server, there are three main variations:

 A single forest, which contains authoritative user identities and hosts Skype for Business Server.

-Multiple forests, only one of which hosts Skype for Business Server, as well as one or more other forests that contain authoritative user identities.
+Multiple forests, only one of which hosts Skype for Business Server, as well as one or more other forests that contain authoritative user identities (the account forests).

 If user accounts and Skype for Business are all hosted in a single forest, you must ensure that Azure AD Connect is configured to synchronize users from this forest into Azure AD.
 Although the Azure AD Connect installation wizard has a variety of options, the appropriate attributes will automatically be synchronized into Azure Active Directory.
 Customers are advised against modifying the built-in synchronization rules and/or connectors which manage the configuration (which is not possible from the installation wizard).

 Multiple forests with one Skype for Business deployment

 This scenario is often referred to as a resource forest topology.
 Users’ authoritative identities are hosted in one or more account forests, and Skype for Business is deployed in a separate resource forest (which itself may also host authoritative user identities).
 In general, Skype for Business users’ authoritative identities can be in the same forest as Skype for Business Server and/or in another forest, provided:

 Users with authoritative identities from the account forest(s) are represented in the resource forest (where Skype for Business Server is deployed) as disabled user objects, and the msRTCSIP-OriginatorSID attribute in the resource forest matches the SID in the account forest.
 For more details see Configure a multi-forest environment for hybrid Skype for Business.